kranma/Volunsphere/README.md

-# Architecture Diagrams for PASSAT
+# Architecture Diagrams for Volunsphere

 This repository contains the code for generating the architecture diagrams via C4.
 Currently we are using the Structurizr CLI to generate the diagrams.